 “The 5 Second Journal was created for real people who might miss a couple days of journaling, have a desire to quit forgetting their best friend’s birthday, and want to bring out the badass within by using a simple and science-back solution proven to get the important (and real life) sh*t done.”

 Who doesn’t love that?
-It’s for real people who want to get it done.
-Plain and simple.
+It’s for real people who want to get stuff done.

 It has a dedicated page for day planning or note taking, giving you the option to expand on your project or write more about how you’re feeling that day.